ddialar/typescript.workshop.backend/README.md

 -   🐶 `Husky` for managing the Git Hooks.
 -   🐳 `Docker` for container image management.
 -   🌱 `MongoDB` as database engine.
+-   📜 `manifest.json` file in order to retrieve information about the running service.

 Therefore this repository is defined to work with `NodeJS 14.15.0 LTS`.